basho/basho_docs/source/languages/en/riak/theory/concepts/context.md

     b.
 Riak chooses a value for you on the basis of timestamps or some other mechanism.

-In the case of outcome 1 above, Riak uses **causal context objects** to make that decision.
+In the case of outcome 1 above, Riak uses **causal context** metadata to make that decision.
+This metadata is attached to every object in Riak.

 The choice between **a** and **b** above is yours to make.